makerfactoryio/docs/docs/educational/raspberry/overview.md

 # PROGRAMMING LEARNING-PACKAGE FOR RASPBERRY PI®

 This documentation describes the **learning programming package** from Makerfactory.
-This is a hat for the Raspberry Pi for people who want to learn programming.
+This is a HAT for the Raspberry Pi for people who want to learn programming.

 ## Board